Stipa Data Collection Protocol

 ObservationSet No

-ID Unique identifier within the scope of the data form Alphanumeric 40 Yes
+ID Unique identifier within the scope of the data form String 40 Yes

-Label Observation set display name Alphanumeric 100 Yes
+Label Observation set display name String 100 Yes

 Mutable Yes if observations can be added/removed during data entry and no otherwise.
-Default is no. {yes, no} NA No
+Default is no. String in set {no, yes} NA No

 LabelMethod Method used to label new observations.
 Observations can be labeled by numeric order (increment), current date (date), or user-specified label (manual).
 Default is manual.
-Only relevant if Mutable is yes. {manual,increment,date} NA No
+Only relevant if Mutable is yes.
+String in set {date, increment, manual} NA No

 Observations List of Observation elements Element list NA No